Cognitive miser: Stereotypes

 According to Walter Lippmann's arguments in his classic book Public Opinion, people are not equipped to deal with complexity.
 Attempting to observe things freshly and in detail is mentally exhausting, especially among busy affairs.
-The term stereotype is thus introduced: people have to reconstruct the complex situation on a simpler model before they can cope with it, and the simpler model can be regarded as stereotype.
-Stereotypes are formed from the outside sources which identified with people's own interests and can be reinforced since people could be impressed by those facts that fit their philosophy.
+The term stereotype is thus introduced: people have to reconstruct the complex situation on a simpler model before they can cope with it, and the simpler model can be regarded as a stereotype.
+Stereotypes are formed from outside sources which identified with people's interests and can be reinforced since people could be impressed by those facts that fit their philosophy.

 On the other hand, in Lippmann's view, people are told about the world before they see it.
 People's behavior is not based on direct and certain knowledge, but pictures made or given to them.
 Hence, influence from external factors are unneglectable in shaping people’s stereotypes.
 "The subtlest and most pervasive of all influences are those which create and maintain the repertory of stereotypes."
 That is to say, people live in a second-handed world with mediated reality, where the simplified model for thinking (i.e., stereotypes) could be created and maintained by external forces.
-Lippmann therefore suggested that the public "cannot be wise", since they can be easily misled by overly simplified reality which is consistent with their pre-existing pictures in mind, and any disturbance of the existing stereotypes will seem like "an attack upon the foundation of the universe".
+Lippmann suggested that the public "cannot be wise", since they can be easily misled by overly simplified reality which is consistent with their pre-existing pictures in mind, and any disturbance of the existing stereotypes will seem like "an attack upon the foundation of the universe".

 Although Lippmann did not directly define the term cognitive miser, stereotypes have important functions in simplifying people's thinking process.
 As cognitive simplification, it is useful for realistic economic management, otherwise people will be overwhelmed by the complexity of the real rationales.
 Stereotype, as a phenomenon, has become a standard topic in sociology and social psychology.